KevinBatdorf/image-filters/readme.txt

 - Adds filters to the native image block
 - The block will open the modal when inserted
 - Various bug fixes and performance enhancements
-- Prompt users to add an image if one doens't exist
+- Prompt users to add an image if one doesn't exist

 = 1.0.0 =
 - Initial Release